ClementTr/Spark-Scala/README.md

 <b>TP1</b> is based on data cleaning<br>
 <b>TP3</b> is the last TP where some learning machine algorithms are implemented with Spark/Scala<br>
 <br>
 Please note that a build_and_submit.sh program has been done in order to facilitate the way to output our code.
-Once your path_to_spark will will be adapted to your computer in this file, please just run:
+Once your path_to_spark will be adapted to your computer in this file (mine is '/usr/local/spark' and alllows me to run 'spark-shell' from everywhere in my computer), please just run:
 ```
 ./build_and_submit.sh Preprocessor
 ```